-- those absent on unpaid leave which started on, or prior to, 28 February 2020 (they may be covered once they have returned to work, however, the employer cannot agree to bring the original return date forward in order to allow them access to the Scheme); and - those who have left employment and who do not fall into one of the two exceptions listed above.
+- those absent on unpaid leave: - for claims submitted prior to 22 May 2020, no claim can be made for anyone absent on a period of unpaid leave which started on, or prior to, 28 February 2020.
+The employee may be covered once they have returned to work, however, the employer cannot agree to bring the original return date forward in order to allow them access to the Scheme; and - o for claims submitted on or after 22 May 2020, no claim can be made for anyone absent on a period of unpaid leave between 1 March 2020 and 30 June 2020.
+Where the unpaid leave began before 1 March 2020, the employer cannot agree to bring the original return date forward in order to allow them access to the Scheme (unless an agreement to vary the return date was made before 20 March 2020).
+Where the unpaid leave began on or after 1 March 2020, the employer is potentially able to accelerate the return date and furlough the employee; and - those who have left employment and who do not fall into one of the two exceptions listed above.